Graduate Course Descriptions

 ENG 518: Feminist Theory

 This course provides an overview of the leading currents, issues, and debates in feminist literary theory, including gendered voice, difference vs. equality feminism, essentialism, and queer theory.
-Students will read theoretical and literary selections from nineteenth-, twentieth-, and twenty-first century feminists.
+Students will read theoretical and literary selections from 19th, 20th, and 21st century feminists.

 ENG 523: Word Processing & Writing